kyoichi-sugahara/autoware.universe/control/autoware_autonomous_emergency_braking/README.md

 | aeb_hz                            | [-]    | double | frequency at which AEB operates per second                                                                                                                                                      | 10            |

 ## Limitations

+- The distance required to stop after collision detection depends on the ego vehicle's speed and deceleration performance.
+To avoid collisions, it's necessary to increase the detection distance and set a higher deceleration rate.
+However, this creates a trade-off as it may also increase the number of unnecessary activations.
+Therefore, it's essential to consider what role this module should play and adjust the parameters accordingly.

 - AEB might not be able to react with obstacles that are close to the ground.
 It depends on the performance of the pre-processing methods applied to the point cloud.